nocdem/nameservice/README.md

-# nameserver
+# nameservice
-skeches about a nameserver
+skeches about a nameserice